ryansun96/RedditGCTopics/README.md

 > How to read the chart - some colors might look similar to human eyes.
 However, for most not-very-short bars, the order of them in the chart is the same as order of color blocks in the legend.

+  * China

 ![Link flairs in China subreddit](Flairs_in_China.png "Link flairs in China subreddit")

+We can see from the above figure that the proportion of each flair under subreddit China has been constant from 2016 to 2018.
+The most popular flairs in the subreddit of China were: VPN, Discussion, Life in China, Advice and News.

+  * Shanghai

 ![Link flairs in Shanghai subreddit](Flairs_in_Shanghai.png "Link flairs in Shanghai subreddit")

+We can see from the above figure that the proportion of each flair under subreddit Shanghai from 2016 to 2018 is not as constant as that of in the subreddit of China.
+Some flairs become more popular approaching 2018, such as Help, other flairs attracted less attention along the time, such as Question, City, and music.
+The percentage of flairs like Meet has been constant over years.
+The overall most popular flairs in the subreddit of Shanghai were:
+Question, Help, City, Meet, and News.

+  * Taiwan

 ![Link flairs in Taiwan subreddit](Flairs_in_Taiwan.png "Link flairs in Taiwan subreddit")

+The flairs under Subreddit Taiwan is much more diverse comparing to the subreddit China and subreddit Shanghai.
+The proportion of each flair has been dynamically changing from 2016 to 2018.
+Generally speaking, the most popular flairs over time under the subreddit of Taiwan were: Question, Discussion, News, Travel, and Politics.

 - Unsupervised learning - topic modeling with LDA